-3.2.7 Length of Project
+13.2.7 Length of Project

 The length of project is broken into roadway lengths and structure lengths of the mainline alignment.
 Compute separate lengths for the federal aid portion of any project.
+Base the structure length on the proposed new bridges and culverts.
 When a new box culvert or culvert extension is at least 20 feet wide, it is considered a structure when the length of the project is computed.
 Always show the length of project to three decimal places.
 When the fourth digit is five and above, round the third digit up.
 If equalities are present on the horizontal alignment, add the line ahead length to the line back length to determine the project length.
 This corresponds with the Structure Management Unit's method of computing structure lengths.